 In 2008, Afua Hirsch became the legal affairs correspondent for the Guardian Newspaper.
 Then in 2011, she moved to Ghana as the Guardian’s West Africa correspondent, covering a large part of West and Central Africa for the newspaper.

 Having moved back to the UK several years later, Afua began making TV in earnest in 2014 when she joined Sky News as the Social Affairs editor, a position she held until 2017.
 She reported on stories ranging from the return of slums in the UK’s deteriorating private rental sector, to the girl born into and trapped in a cult until her 30’s.

 She is currently a regular contributor to Sky News debate show The Pledge, and participates in other current affairs programmes including C4 News, BBC2 Newsnight, BBC1 Question Time, and CNN.
 Afua also writes feature length articles for publications ranging from Time Magazine, Vogue, the Sunday Times and the Observer.

 Afua Hirsch is a Booker Prize judge, the world’s leading literary prize for works of fiction in the English language.
 She is also one half of the fashion brand Sika, which creates ethically-made, African inspired men's and women's wear clothing, made in Ghana, sold globally.

-Her first authored book, released in 2018, Brit(ish): On Race, Identity And Belonging was awarded a Royal Society of Literature Jerwood Prize for Non-Fiction.
+Her first published book, released in 2018, Brit(ish): On Race, Identity And Belonging was awarded a Royal Society of Literature Jerwood Prize for Non-Fiction.

-She frequently gives keynote speeches on current affairs, the media, the importance of diversity and inclusion and justice.
-She is also highly in-demand for facilitating conferences, seminars and plenary sessions.
+She frequently gives keynote speeches around the world on current affairs, the media, the importance of diversity and inclusion, social justice, identity and unconscious bias.

 Tags for Afua Hirsch